COVID-19 Rapid Action Patient Dispatch Solution

 · Javier Gorostiaga - Project Analyst, Business Outreach Manager for Bolivia: Electronic Engineer from Mayor de San Andrés University.
 He has experience in software development and project management for ICT as a professional and volunteer.
 He strongly believes that ICT can enhance our daily way of life especially in these hard times.

-· Amish Chadha - Business Strategist: Product Innovation and Operations Leader who brings momentum and constructive challenge to problem-solving efforts.
+· Amish Chadha - Business Strategist and Co-lead: Product Innovation and Operations Leader who brings momentum and constructive challenge to problem-solving efforts.
 Amish ensures laser focus towards customer-obsessed outcomes; design, build and test MVPs; and engineer scientific, tailored and pragmatic solutions for sustainable success.
 Amish has held various senior roles over a progressively international, technical and commercial leadership career spanning 20 years; building teams to deliver digital, operational, risk & commercial growth strategies and product solutions - for startups, JV’s & medium-large organizations across the public and private sector.

 Moreover, we are supported by a growing team of volunteers and open-source contributors that are involved with providing their expertise around software engineering, designing, GIS, etc.